- How much tilers get paid in the UK?

 If you are self-employed or thinking of going solo then having a strategy to maximise your earnings is vital

 There is a lot more to running a tiling business than just having great tiling skills.
 You need to master the basics of running a business.
-Understanding basic sales and marketing techniques will help you row your clientele and find projects that pay well.
+Understanding basic sales and marketing techniques will help you grow your clientele and find projects that pay well.

 UK Pro Tiling courses

 At UK Pro Tiling Training we can tutor you on all aspects of running a tiling business.
-Our lead instructor has over 30 years of successful self-employed experience; NVQ Level 1,2 and 3 Tiling, Assessors and Quality Assurance, as well as teaching qualification.
+Our lead instructor has over 30 years of successful self-employed experience; NVQ Level 1,2 and 3 Tiling, Assessors and Quality Assurance, as well as a teaching qualification.
 He has personally delivered our tiling training program for more than 15 years.

 Want to learn more?